KTH/webtex/README.md

 ### Security Considerations

-There is no limit on the cache size.
+Items in the cache are expired and removed if not requested for a week, but there is no limit on the cache size.
 It will continue to fill the available disk and memory spaces until out of resources.
 It is hence currently possible to achieve a DoS-attack by generating lots of images.